Medellin Travel Guide

 Medical/Dental Emergencies.
 Colombia has excellent health care, and there are ample emergency clinics and hospitals around to handle any scenario.
 If you have any particular questions about your insurance or any special health conditions, please alert our staff so that we can help identify the nearest and best facility to meet your needs.
 Any travel in South America should warrant caution with regard to hospital cleanliness.
 Your doctor may advise you to receive Hepatitis immunizations prior to your trip as a precautionary measure.
 It is always advised to consult with your doctor before you leave.

 Security/Safety.
 Medellín is a beautiful and metropolitan city.
 Of course, no city of 4 million people is “perfectly safe”.
-Although nothing like the bad-old-days, Colombia can still be a very dangerous if you’re not careful.
+Although nothing like the bad-old-days, Colombia can still be dangerous if you’re not careful.
 Like any large city, there are good parts and bad parts.
 The key to remaining safe is simple.
 Stay out of the bad parts and behave in a manner that is appropriate for international travel.
-Wearing clothing and expensive jewelry that stands out from the crowd will make you a target, just like it would in inner city Los Angeles or New York.
+Wearing clothing and expensive jewelry that stands out from the crowd will make you a target, just like it would in inner-city Los Angeles or New York.
 If you make an effort to blend into the culture, even a little, you will lower your risk of problems.
 The Emiliani Project staff will ensure that you and your group stick to the safe areas and away from the bad.

 If you ever find yourself in need of emergency help or are in a situation where you feel there is danger to your personal safety, you need to seek immediate help from the authorities.
 Here is a quick guide to the uniforms you will see around town.